Tom Johnson (ice hockey): Hockey career

 In his first year of junior with the Winnipeg Monarchs in 1946-47, Johnson was questioned to be worthy of a spot on the Toronto Maple Leafs' list of sponsored players.
-However following a match in which he scored the tying and winning goal, He caught the eye of a Montreal Canadiens' scout who worked out a cash settlement with the Maple Leafs and placed him on their negotiation list.
+However following a match in which he scored the tying and winning goal, he caught the eye of a scout for the Montreal Canadiens, who worked out a cash settlement with the Maple Leafs and placed him on their negotiation list.

 The first year Johnson came to Montreal, general manager Frank Selke was unable to gain a transfer from the Canadian Amateur Hockey Association.
 He spent a year playing informal Hockey, taking a few classes at McGill University he also was exposed to the Canadiens winning environment at their home games.
 During the next season, he made his first 2 appearances with the Canadians but spent the majority of his first three pro seasons with their farm team the Montreal Royals of the Quebec Senior Hockey League along with the Buffalo Bisons of the AHL.
 During his time in the minors he impressed coaches both with his enthusiasm from the bench and his work ethic on the ice.
 During this time he also improved his skating, which had always been his one major drawback.

 Johnson finally got into a starting role with the Canadiens during the 1950-1951 season.
 Impressing the team with his eagerness and durability playing all 70 regular-season games.
 During his career Johnson became a key part of the Canadians penalty-killing unit, where the team utilized his speed and his ability to win the majority of the battles in the corners.
 He played in his first All star game in 1952.

 One of the top defensemen of his era, Johnson's patented move was to steal the puck from an attacking forward without body contact.
 This skill allowed him to feed a pass to his teammates while the opposition was still heading toward the Montreal net.
 Although he rarely saw power-play duty, coach Dick Irvin would often switch Johnson to center if the Canadiens needed a goal late in the game.
 Johnson won his first Stanley Cup ring in 1953 when the Canadiens defeated Boston.
 He later played a vital role on the Canadiens squad that won the Stanley Cup an unprecedented five consecutive times from 1956 to 1960.

 After apprenticing under the great Butch Bouchard, Johnson settled in with Jean Guy Talbot as long time defensive partners.
 A slow-footed defender, Johnson rarely received any power play time but was a key penalty killer for Les Habitants.
 The 6 time Stanley Cup champ was also known for his physical, sometimes dirty play.
 A hard hitter who would drop the gloves when needed.
 However he also had a nasty reputation for using his stick.
 Johnson also had the speed and skill to break up plays and spark the Canadiens' transition game.